©2022 Stanford Medicine

 with disease progression during the first 6 months of treatment with first-line

-- On or after 1 prior systemic immune CPI/anti-PD-(1/L1)-containing therapy in the
+more than 1 prior systemic therapy in the metastatic setting.

 2. Has at least 1 radiologically measurable lesion based on RECIST, Version 1.1.
 Tumor

 lesions situated in a previously irradiated area are considered measurable if